civitops/TiktRox/README.md

 # TiktRox
 A simple Ticket marketplace.

-Microservices are the number one solution for building and scaling out apps that are intended to **grow**.every major challenge of building microservices is covered in this Project.
+Microservices are the number one solution for building and scaling out apps that are intended to **grow**.Every major challenge of building microservices is covered in this Project.

 Beyond focusing on Microservices, there is plenty full stack development involved.It includes :